How to post a job and work effectively in Interfolio:

 Diversity Statements

-Faculty Search Committees are required under the UW Faculty Code to request a statement that describes the applicant’s past and planned contributions to fostering diversity, equity, and inclusion in their professional roles.
-The diversity statement should not seek information about protected characteristics, nor should it ask how the applicant would contribute to diversity based on their identity/identities or protected characteristics.
+Search committees should not seek information about protected characteristics at any point in the search process, nor should they ask how the applicant would contribute to diversity based on their identity/identities or protected characteristics.

 Required Language in Job Postings